Richard Revesz, who has been Dean of New York University School of Law for the last 10 years, is stepping down at the end of this academic year.

 Revesz also said that over the past 10 years, the school has raised $520 million, and more than doubled the size of the NYU Law Fund in order to secure the Law School’s financial future.

-Former Goldman Sachs Group Inc. (GS) director Rajat Gupta was sentenced to two years in prison for insider trading, marking the downfall of a man who rose to the top of corporate America after being orphaned as an 18-year-old in Kolkata.
+Former Goldman Sachs Group Inc. (GS:US) director Rajat Gupta was sentenced to two years in prison for insider trading, marking the downfall of a man who rose to the top of corporate America after being orphaned as an 18-year-old in Kolkata.

 Gupta, who ran McKinsey & Co. from 1994 to 2003, was sentenced yesterday by U.S. District Judge Jed Rakoff in Manhattan for leaking stock tips to Galleon Group LLC co-founder Raj Rajaratnam.
 Gupta, 63, was convicted in June of securities fraud and conspiracy.
 He is set to report to prison on Jan.
 8. He was also fined $5 million.